 The quayside too is an area frequented by many, especially on a sunny day.
 Busy with the comings and goings of boats, it is a lovely spot to just sit and take in what is going on around you.
 Children enjoy trying their hand at crabbing from the high wall above the river and often there will be many of them in friendly competition to fill their buckets.
 Why not grab a crab line and join in!

 At the very end of the town, in a prominent position guarding the mouth of the estuary, is the impressive Dartmouth Castle.
 From its high location it provides stunning views of the river and harbours 600 years of history, from medieval times to World War Two.
-For an interesting perspective of the town and castle, a visit can be combined with a boat trip from the quay in Dartmouth.
+For an interesting perspective of the town and castle, a visit can be combined with a boat trip from the quay.

 A wealth of activities on the doorstep